Why You Need a Stud Finder in 2025

 5. Walabot DIY 2

 Our top pick is the Walabot DIY 2, the first visual stud finder that works with your smartphone.
-The Wallabot DIY 2 is the king of stud finders, giving you a literal window into your walls.
+The Walabot DIY 2 is the king of stud finders, giving you a literal window into your walls.
 It’s a splurge, but the features and ease of use make it a game-changer for serious DIYers and pros.
-While the price tag and optional case might be deterrents for some, it’s hard to beat the confidence of knowing exactly what’s behind your wall before you drill.
+While the price and optional case might be deterrents for some, it’s hard to beat the confidence of knowing exactly what’s behind your wall before you drill.

 - Cons: Expensive, requires smartphone, optional MagSafe case adds cost.